TOP > ABOUT > Entry Information

 *This includes those who have been granted the right to run in events conducted by the organizer.

-• General Entry(Men, Women and Non-binary): Eligible to finish the race under 2 hours and 40 minutes.
+• General Entry(Men, Women and Non-binary): Those who are capable of finishing the race within 2 hours and 40 minutes.

-• People with Disability (wheelchair/Men, Women and Non-binary): Athletes who can finish half marathon under 1 hour and 40 minutes in a racing wheelchair.
+• People with Disability (wheelchair/Men, Women and Non-binary): People who are capable of finishing the race within 1 hour and 40 minutes in a racing wheelchair.

 • Student Team Entry